dcervantesv/eSIDH/README.md

 ## Ongoing work for the next version

 We are working on:

 - To have the full eSIDH primes roster.
 - Add the CRT version of eSIDH
+- To explore alternatives to Posix threads and Open MP.
+- To include all SIKE primes.
+- To configure strategies via compiler flag instead of manually select one.
 ***